COVID-19 vaccinations, boosters available in Decatur

 Bring insurance card and photo ID if possible.
 Minors must be accompanied by an adult parent or guardian.
 If someone other than a parent of legal guardian is planning to bring a child, the permission/proxy form will need to be filled out and signed beforehand.

-The Pfizer and Moderna vaccine boosters will be available at the health department to individuals who received their second dose before May 4 and Johnson and Johnson vaccine recipients who completed their single dose shot on or before Sept.
-3.
+The Pfizer and Moderna vaccine boosters will be available at the health department to individuals who received their second dose before May 10 and Johnson and Johnson vaccine recipients who completed their single dose shot before Sept.
+10.

-Lucy Loft will also provide Pfizer vaccine boosters to individuals who received their second dose on or before May 4.
+Millikin University will also provide Pfizer vaccine boosters to individuals who received their second dose before May 8.

 The boosters are approved for those who are 65 and older as well as those 18 and older who are either at a high risk of contracting the virus or have jobs or living situation that put them at high risk.